-By using one of the above MPI spawn functions, mtest can start up to seven more MPI processes.
+By using one of the preceding MPI spawn functions, mtest can start up to seven more MPI processes.

-When running MPI applications on partitioned SGI UV systems that use the MPI\Comm\spawn or MPI\Comm\spawn\multiple functions, you might need to explicitly specify the partitions on which additional MPI processes can be launched.
+When running MPI applications on partitioned SGI UV systems that use the MPI_Comm_spawn or MPI_Comm_spawn_multiple functions, you might need to explicitly specify the partitions on which additional MPI processes can be launched.
 For more information, see the mpirun(1) man page.